 Make Yourself Up Every Day

-I remember showing up to drive her somewhere in sweats and my hair all pulled up in a messy bun.
+I remember showing up to drive her somewhere in sweatpants and my hair all pulled up in a messy bun.
 She refused to get in the car and go with me even though she needed the ride.
-“Go with you, looking like that?”
+“Go with you?
+Looking like that?”
 She was conscious of people watching and always wanted to make sure that what they saw was a grand impression.
 I don’t think she ever left the house without her lipstick and eyelashes.
 Later, when I was married, she advised me that my husband would lose interest if I let myself get too comfortable around the house.
 When I joked that I should vacuum in high heels and elegant lingerie, she simply answered, “that is the way it’s done in Hollywood…”

 A youthful attitude is the secret to beauty.
 When you have a sense of playfulness and adventure, you stay young.
 She avoided talk about stressful things like paying bills and politics and instead searched for the pretty and beautiful things in life.
 She always had a song to sing or flowers to arrange.
 In her clothing style, she’d always tell me to “stay modern”.
 While she did not adapt to many of the classics, she did take on all sorts of trends throughout the years.
 She often dressed like people in their 20s even when she was in her 70s and as she got older, it was difficult to pull that off, but she never let that stop her.